Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: EFG Advancements for EFG-based Modeling of Off-Chain Protocols

-Recall that the game-theoretic properties in~\Cref{sec:prelim} are defined on strategies but not on terminal histories.
-In our work, however, we are interested in analyzing whether a protocol together with its honest behavior $\beta$ satisfies the security properties (P1) and (P2).
-We therefore use extended strategies $\sigma_\beta$ to formalize properties of $\beta$.
-For example, if there is a Nash Equilibrium whose terminal history is $\beta$, then we conclude that $\beta$ is a Nash Equilibrium.
+\REMOVER{Recall that the game-theoretic properties in~\Cref{sec:prelim} are defined on strategies, but not on terminal histories.
+In our work, however, we are interested in analyzing whether a protocol together with its honest behavior $\beta$ satisfies the security properties \ref{P1} and \ref{P2}.
+We therefore use extended strategies $\sigma_\beta$ to formalize properties of $\beta$. }

-\begin{definition}[Properties of $\beta$] A terminal history $\beta$ \emph{satisfies a property} $P$ defined on strategies, if there exists an extension $\sigma_\beta$ that satisfies $P$. \end{definition}

-While EFGs can be translated to NFGs, analyzing the security properties (P1) and (P2) over NFGs may yield unexpected results, such as honest closing not being secure in the default case (\Cref{thm:noup})\footnote{See \Cref{ex:pract} in \Cref{app:theory} for details.}.
-We therefore introduce EFG extensions enabling the analysis of (P1) and (P2).
-Since EFGs also have a utility function which assigns values after the game, the NFG concepts of weak immunity, strong resilience and \sNE{} remain the same for EFGs.
-Practicality in NFGs however relies on weakly dominated strategies, and hence must be adjusted for EFGs.
-This is because NFG actions happen simultaneously, while EFG players choose their actions sequentially.
-We thus propose to use subgame perfect equilibria for comparing EFG strategies and define \emph{practicality for EFGs} as follows.
+While EFGs can in principle be translated to NFGs, as explained in~\cite{GameTheoryBook}, analyzing the security properties \ref{P1}-\ref{P2} over the translated NFGs may yield unexpected results.
+We shortly exemplify this point in \Cref{ex:pract}, but similar issues occur also in larger games.
+We thus lift NFG-based definitions to EFGs, enabling the analysis of \ref{P1} and \ref{P2}.
+Since EFGs have a utility function just as NFGs do, which assigns values after the game, the NFG concepts of weak immunity, strong resilience and \sNE{} remain the same for EFGs.